kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - Add optional, centralized `spec.scheduling` to `LeaderWorkerSetSpec`.
-- Support Basic and Gang policies, topology constraints, disruption modes, and shared resource claims at the replica or leader/worker leaves.
+- Support Basic and Gang policies, topology constraints, disruption modes, and shared resource claims at any Phase-1 flat level or at leader/worker leaves.
 - Represent the LWS, replica, and leader/worker levels in that field from the first release, so later CompositePodGroup support does not change or deprecate the API.